-40. General Information
+41. General Information

-40.1 Accounting Periods
+41.1 Accounting Periods

-The annual accounting period of the Company ends each year 31 May (the accounting reference date).
-The interim accounting period of the Company ends each year 30 November.
+The annual accounting period of the Company ends each year on 30 November (the accounting reference date).
+The interim accounting period of the Company ends each year on 31 May.

-40.2 Income Allocations
+41.2 Income Allocations

-40.2.1 Allocations of income are made on both an interim basis and an annual basis in respect of the income available for allocation in each accounting period.

-- 40.2.2 Distributions of income in respect of Net Income Shares are paid by BACS, in accordance with Section 40.2.3, on or before the interim income allocation date of 31 March and the annual income allocation date of 30 September. - 40.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses paid or payable out of income in respect of that accounting period.
-The ACD then makes such other adjustments as it considers appropriate (and after consulting the Depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors. - 40.2.4 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 40.2.5 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 40.2.6 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Company or as an interest payment where the Company is deemed to be a Bond Company over the relevant accounting period.
-The treatment of income anticipated by the ACD is given in Appendix 1, although Shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
-Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the accounting period (see "Taxation" for further details).
-Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated.
+- 41.2.1 Allocations of income are made on both an interim basis and an annual basis in respect of the income available for allocation in each accounting period. - 41.2.2 Distributions of income in respect of Income Shares are paid by BACS, in accordance with Section 41.2.3, on or before the annual income allocation date of 31 March and the interim income allocation date of 30 September. - 41.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses paid or payable out of income in respect of that accounting period.
+The ACD then makes such other adjustments as it considers appropriate (and after consulting the Depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors.

+- 41.2.4 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 41.2.5 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 41.2.6 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Fund or as an interest payment where the Company is deemed to be a Bond Fund over the relevant accounting period (please see paragraph 38 (Taxation) for further details).
+The treatment of income anticipated by the ACD is given in Appendix 1, although shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
+Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the accounting period.
+Details of the treatment of income for taxation purposes over an accounting period will be given in a tax youcher sent to all shareholders when the income is allocated.

-40.3 Annual and Half-yearly Reports
+41.3 Annual and half-yearly reports

-- 40.4 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
-The annual and half-yearly reports will be available upon request. - 40.4.1 The annual and half-yearly reports will include disclosures on the following: - (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company;

-- (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.
+- 41.3.1 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
+The annual and half-yearly reports are available upon request. - 41.3.2 The annual and half-yearly reports will include disclosures on the following: - (a) The percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (b) Any new arrangements for managing the liquidity of the Company; - (c) The current risk profile of the Company and the risk management systems employed by the ACD to manage those risks; - (d) Any changes to the maximum level of leverage that the ACD may employ on behalf of the Company; - (e) Any changes to any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (f) The total amount of leverage employed by the Company.

-40.5 Documents of the Company
+41.4 Documents of the Company